 The transformation of card design throughout history has caused the King of Hearts to appear 'suicidal.'
 As playing cards have travelled through various European regions since the 14th century, many artistic interpretations have been created.
 The original designs were hand-painted and featured symbols that proved difficult to reproduce accurately.

-As mass printing methods developed, particularly woodblock printing in the 15th and 16th centuries, playing cards became more accessible and standardized.
+As mass printing methods developed, particularly woodblock printing in the 15th and 16th centuries, playing cards became more accessible and standardised.

 However, these crude printing techniques distorted or simplified certain design elements over time.
 It is believed that the King of Hearts originally held a battle axe behind his head, but due to years of redesigns, this axe was eventually transformed into a sword that appears to be stabbing him.